zhangxz18/uccl/doc/dev.md

 # UCCL Dev Guide

-To get started, let's first clone the UCCL repo and init submodules.
+First clone the UCCL repo and init submodules:
 ```bash
 git clone https://github.com/uccl-project/uccl.git --recursive
 export UCCL_HOME=$(pwd)/uccl
 ```

-Then install some common dependencies:
+To build UCCL for development, you need to install some common dependencies:
+<details><summary>Click me</summary>

 ```bash
 # Note if you are using docker+wheel build, there is no need to install the following dependencies.
 sudo apt update